Rhiannon: Y Mabinogi: First Branch

 Rhiannon first appears at Gorsedd Arberth, an ancestral mound near one of the chief courts of Dyfed.
-Pwyll, the prince of Dyfed, has accepted the challenge of the mound's magical tradition to show a marvel or deal out blows.
-Rhiannon appears to him and his court as the promised marvel.
-She is a beautiful woman arrayed in gold silk brocade, riding a shining white horse.
-Pwyll sends his best horsemen after her two days running, but she always remains ahead of them, though her horse never does more than amble.
+Pwyll, the prince of Dyfed, has accepted the challenge of the mound's magical tradition to show rywedawt/ a marvel, or else deal out blows.
+Rhiannon appears to him and his court as the promised rywedawt/ marvel.
+She is a beautiful woman arrayed in gold silk brocade, riding a shining canwelw/ pale-white horse.
+Pwyll twice sends his best horsemen after her two days running, but she always remains ahead of them, though her horse never does more than amble.
 On the third day he finally follows her himself and does no better, until he finally appeals to her to stop for him.

 Rhiannon characteristically rebukes him for not considering this course before, then explains she has sought him out to marry him, in preference to her current betrothed, Gwawl ap Clud.
 Pwyll gladly agrees, but at their wedding feast at her father's court, an unknown man requests Pwyll grant a request; which he does without asking what it is.
 The man is Gwawl, and he requests Rhiannon.

 Rhiannon rebukes Pwyll a second time for his rash promise, but provides the means and the plan to salvage the situation.
 She holds a second wedding feast for Gwawl, where she deploys Pwyll's men outside in the orchard.
 She instructs Pwyll to enter the hall dressed as a beggar and humbly request Gwawl fill a certain 'small bag' with food.
 But she has enchanted the 'small bag' so it cannot ever be filled by normal means.
 Gwawl is persuaded to step in it to control its magic, which means Pwyll can trap him in it.
 Pwyll's men rush in and surround the hall, then beat and kick Gwawl as the Badger-in-the-Bag game.
 To save his life Gwawl is forced to relinquish Rhiannon completely, and also his revenge.
 Rhiannon marries Pwyll, then journeys to Dyfed as its queen.